cplusplus/SG20/doc/introduction.md

 # Organization of This Document

-The various concepts (i.e., ideas) to potentially be covered are partitioned into modules/areas.
+The various concepts (i.e., ideas) to potentially be covered are partitioned into modules.
-A module/area is very broad in scope and consists of numerous topics.
+A module is very broad in scope and consists of numerous topics.
 **[Note: Can I suggest that we use the term "area" or "unit" instead of "module"?
 I think that these other choices are better and also avoid any potential confusion over what is meant by "module" (i.e., C++ term versus plain English term).]**

-For each module/area, topics related to the module/area are identified.
+For each module, topics related to the module are identified.
 Then, for each topic, learning outcomes are specified.
 In order to address a wide variety of courses on C++, each topic is addressed at three proficiency levels.